isamu-isozaki/teamai_test/finance/accounts-receivable-and-cash/index.html.md

       * Fill the "Account #1" entry with "Credit Card Transaction fees".
       * Fill the "Debits" entry with the value from the Stripe report that was exported.
 The value will be the sum of "Column I" in the Stripe report, which is the fee amount.
 Be sure to only sum the rows which you just posted payments for.
       * Leave the "Credits" entry empty.
-      * Fill the "Description" entry with "To record credit card transaction fees for period (enter the date range for the transactions posted)".
+      * Fill the "Description" entry with "To record credit card transaction fees for period (enter the date range for the transactions posted/index.html.md)".
       * Leave the "Name" entry empty.
       * Fill the "Class" entry with "Sales".
     * Account #2 Entry